KotanosModes/smart-locker-system/README.md

 **Thesis Document**: The PDF of my thesis in which everything about the project is explained.

-**Video Demonstration**: A text file containing a link to a 5-minute Youtube video that explains the hardware and presents the final construction.
+**Video Demonstration**: A text file containing a link to a short Youtube video that explains the hardware and presents the final construction.

 Developed as a university thesis project for the Department of industrial and Management Engineering at the International Hellenic University (IHU).